 - 3 days 2 nights Villa de Leyva tour from Bogota

 - Villa de Leyva day tour from Bogota

 - Villa de Leyva day trip from Bogota

-Bogota has a lot to offer, but if you are tight on time you can still try to make the most of the city, and do at least some of the things to do in Bogota.
+Bogota has a lot to offer, but if you are tight on time you can still try to make the most of the city.
 The best way to explore the city if you are tight on time is on a guided tour.